Woolverine94/biniou/README.md

 ### macOS Homebrew install

 ⚠️ Homebrew install is ***theoretically*** compatible with macOS, but has not been tested.
-Use at your own risk. ⚠️
+Use at your own risk.
+Any feedback on this procedure through discussions or an issue ticket will be really appreciated. ⚠️

   1. **Install** [Homebrew](https://brew.sh/) for your operating system